LoyolaChicagoBooks/introcs-csharp/_sources/data/io.txt

 retyping the standard boiler plate code at the top.
 However, when you are first learning and getting used to new syntax, typing reinforces learning.
-Perhaps after looking over the related example, you are encouraged to write your version from scratch, to get used to all the parts of the code.
+Perhaps after looking over the related example, you are encouraged to write your version *from scratch*, to get used to all the parts of the code.
 Later, when you can produce such text automatically, feel free to switch to just copying from a place that you had it before.